 I praise God for the people who choose to stand against evil, defend the oppressed, care for the wounded, and intercede for the broken.
 I praise God for the people ready to sacrifice their immediate comfort to share the burden of those in pain.

 I praise God that He never leaves us.
 I shared about Yulia Paievska (“Taira”), who was recently released from Russian captivity.
 She gave a few interviews about her time in a Russian prison.
 She said she was under constant pressure there, and they wanted to break her spirit.
 To resist it, she was praying through Psalm 91, which she had memorized, and it kept her going.
+God prepared her for that experience, was present with her throughout it, and gracefully delivered her.
+I believe God is doing the same with each one of us as long as we are faithful in seeking Him.

-Please continue to fight together with us in this battle through your prayers which area extremely important, because we do not fight against flesh and blood but against the spiritual forces in high places.
+(Al) Please continue to fight together with us in this battle through your prayers which area extremely important, because we do not fight against flesh and blood but against the spiritual forces in high places.
 We need the whole family around the world to continue in prayer.

 Pray for our DTS that starts this week in Ternopil, there is so much healing that needs to take place and these young people need discipleship and lot’s of love.
 It won’t be without struggle, please pray daily for them.